 Hundreds of students waited outside the Kimmel Center at New York University to attend a vigil held for victims of the Pittsburgh synagogue shooting.

-Coby, who studies film and television at NYU, said, “It is really a sad thing that someone could do this because of someone’s religion.
-To hear that one of the victims was a Holocaust survivor especially affected me.”
+Coby, who studies film and television at NYU, said, “It is really a sad thing that someone could do this because of someone’s religion.”

 Anesa, an NYU student majoring in cultural studies, said, “I am going to the vigil because it is everyone’s responsibility to stand up and condemn white supremacist violence.
 It is sad to hear about all the communities that suffer from this violence and expect it but feel powerless to stop it.